astorDev/nice-shell/makefile/article/index.md

 ## Recap

-In this article, we've created a `Makefile` for running a ASP .NET Core application and executing a test request against it, all in one shell.
-Here's how the file looks in assemblance:
+In this article, we've created a `Makefile` for running an ASP .NET Core application and executing a test request against it, all in one shell.
+Here's how the file looks assembled:

 ```makefile
 run: